 Do I have OCD?
+The nitty gritty details with no fluff.

 OCD

-Some people have described their OCD symptoms as only occurring in their minds.
+OCD, or Obsessive-Compulsive Disorder, is a condition that involves the presence of obsessions and compulsions, which cause considerable distress.
+Some describe their OCD symptoms as only occurring in their minds.
 Sometimes people informally refer to this phenomenon as "Pure O", though this is somewhat a misguided way of referring to someone whose OCD involves mental compulsions rather than no compulsions at all.

 All people with OCD display compulsive urges of some sort, even if they are not outwardly visible.
 Examples of mental compulsions include ruminating, contingency planning, praying, counting, and self-reassuring.